smartadserver/Unity-MobileSDK-Adapter/Documentation/integration.md

     _interstitialView.Destroy ();

 If you don't call Destroy on all your unused ```AdView``` instances, **you might experiences crashes and memory leaks**!

+## Rewarded interstitials

+Some interstitials can be set up to reward the user when the ad is viewed until the end.
+In this case, a reward is sent by the ad view depending on what has been configured in the ad in the _Smart AdServer_ interface.
+The reward contains:

+* an _Amount_, to know how many items the user has won
+* a _Currency_, to know what type of item the user has won.

+The event ```AdViewRewardReceived``` is triggered when an user has received a reward.
+To use this feature, you must register this event:

+    _interstitial.AdViewRewardReceived += RewardReceived;

+You can cast the ```EventArgs``` to ```RewardReceivedEventArgs``` if you want to extract the _amount_ and the _currency_ of the reward:

+    void RewardReceived (object sender, System.EventArgs e)
+	{
+		var reward = (RewardReceivedEventArgs)e;
+		Debug.Log ("Reward Info: " + reward.Amount + " " + reward.Currency);
+	}